 Now that we have found the actual cause, we have a handful of choices to solve all sorts of issues regarding grease.
 You can either opt for a prior solution or you can simply let the grease settle at its own pace and later on remove the stains all at once.

-Three easy options, PREVENT, PROTECT or CLEAN.
+Three easy options, PREVENT, PROTECT, or CLEAN.
 Grease settles due to not having a proper extraction system to suck out all the oil droplets from the air.
-To prevent this, you can install a good exhaust system like kitchen exhaust or range hood as preventive measures.
+To prevent this, you can install a good exhaust system like a kitchen exhaust or range hood as preventive measures.

 Let me remind you, cleaning usually takes up a lot of your patience and effort if you don’t know how to use proper cleaning agents

 In order to remove airborne grease, fumes, and smoke from the inside of the kitchen extractor hoods are widely used.
 It is also known as a range hood, chimney, vent hood, etc. Kitchen exhaust is widely used in commercial kitchens.
 These devices are installed 18 to 30 inches above the stove.
 The kitchen hood or exhaust should be big enough to cover your entire cooking counter.